Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

 I am a Research Engineer at the R&D department of PD Neurotechnology.
 My background is in Electrical and Computer Engineering.
 My research interests include Machine Learning, Artificial Intelligence, and Neural Computation.
-Currently, I work on developing algorithms for applications of Ultra-Wideband (UWB) radar and Inertial Measurement Unit (IMU) sensors..
+Currently, I work on developing algorithms for applications of Ultra-Wideband (UWB) radar and Inertial Measurement Unit (IMU) sensors.

 ## Software Expertise